 Way back when I was in college I met a gal who would become my roommate and one of the dearest friends I've ever had.
-Shelly and I met went I flung the door to Ebert Hall open and almost knocked her over.
-One of us said something off-sides and hilarious and then we pretty much became inseparable.
+Shelly and I met when I flung the door to Ebert Hall open and almost knocked her over.
+One of us said something off-sides and hilarious and then we pretty-much became inseparable.

 Shelly and I were as much alike as we were different.
 We were different in that I was a girly-girl who never went anywhere without my hair done, makeup on and fully accessorized and she was an athlete who played basketball and softball for our school and never went anywhere with hair done and makeup on.
 While she was busy running the basketball court, I was busy picking out dresses for the homecoming court.